Pantsuit Nation

 Pantsuit Nation was a private Facebook group and Twitter hashtag used to rally Hillary Clinton supporters during her 2016 presidential campaign in the United States.
 The group is not affiliated with a political party, but its symbol, the pantsuit, was used as a metonym for Hillary Clinton's 2016 presidential campaign – similarly to how red-colored hats were used for the campaign of her opponent, Donald Trump.

 Members of the group focus on immigration reform, racial justice, religious freedom, and women's reproductive rights.
 During the November 2016 U.S. presidential election, the group had 2.9 million members and has raised up to $170,000 for the Clinton campaign.
-Currently, the group has around 2.9 million members, while at it’s peak it hit 4 million.
+Currently, the group has around 2.9 million members, while at its peak it hit 4 million.

-It was bought out by Supermajority Education Fund, in 2019, but the organization chose to pause the community as of March 18th, 2022.
+In 2019, the group was bought out by Supermajority Education Fund, but the organization chose to pause the community as of March 18, 2023.